Michigan Investment Loss Attorneys

 As the news release points out, and what our securities fraud lawyers have learned through firsthand experience, what makes the elderly increasingly vulnerable as they get older is that they may become more isolated as they leave the workforce and engage less with family members.
 The pandemic surely exacerbated their isolation as it did for most everyone else.

-Losing money in fraudulent investments can be devastating, especially to seniors and retirees who have left the workforce and have no ability to ever earn that money back.
-In the present day and age of trading stocks from your mobile phone, it is seniors who more typically rely on the advice of a financial professional, thus making them more targeted for abuse.
-These financial advisory relationships are built on trust and typically developed over time, making it hard to spot a fraudster adviser in action.
-One underutilized tool that our investment loss lawyers suggest, and which most investors can use to protect themselves, is to perform an online search regarding the adviser’s background.
-This can alert you to red flags, such as any prior customer complaints or regulatory discipline that has been brought against the adviser.
-FINRA’s Brokercheck website allows one to conduct a simple search by entering the name of the adviser and the firm he or she is registered with.
-The site then provides a report that is viewable to the general public.
+Losing money in fraudulent investments can be overwhelming to senior citizens and retirees because they often have left the workforce and have no ability to earn that money back.
+In this day and age of trading stocks from your mobile phone, it is seniors who more typically rely on the advice of a financial professional, thus making them more targeted for abuse.
+These financial advisory relationships are built on trust and have evolved over time, making it extra difficult to spot a fraudulent adviser.
+One underutilized tool that most investors can use to protect themselves is FINRA’s BrokerCheck database.
+This database is an online search tool that displays information about the adviser’s background.
+BrokerCheck can alert you to red flags, such as any prior customer complaints or regulatory discipline against the adviser.
+You simply enter the name of the adviser and the firm he or she is registered with.
+The site then provides a report that is viewable to the public.
 A separate search can also be conducted against the firm itself, which can also be sued for its negligence in failing to supervise an investor’s account.